 Many people look forward to the nice weather that comes with spring.
-Likewise, many dread seeing flowers begin to blossom because they know red, watery eyes, along with runny nose is about to become the norm.
+Likewise, many dread seeing flowers beginning to blossom because they know red, watery eyes and runny nose are about to become the norm.

-Millions of people suffer from these seasonal allergies which are triggered by airborne pollen, and studies show that the number is only going to continue rising due to the changing climate.1
+Millions of people suffer from these seasonal allergies, which are triggered by airborne pollen.
+Studies show that this number is only going to continue rising due to the changing climate.1

-The symptoms that present themselves during the allergy season are the body’s direct immune system response to being exposed to pollen.
+The symptoms that appear during allergy season are the body’s immune response to pollen exposure.
 During the spring, flowers begin to blossom, which leads to a much higher pollen count in the air.

-When you suffer from some of the symptoms of the change in season, it is typically referred to as hay fever or allergic rhinitis.
+Allergy symptoms that appear with changing seasons are typically referred to as hay fever or allergic rhinitis.
 Unfortunately, there is no specific cure for these allergies.
-At best, you can limit their symptoms.
-Highlighted below is an overview of some of the reasons why people suffer from allergies during certain seasons and how to effectively minimize the negative symptoms that allergy season brings.
+At best, you can reduce their symptoms.
+Highlighted below is an overview of some of the reasons why people suffer from allergies during certain seasons and how to effectively minimize the symptoms that allergy season brings.

 Why Do People Get Seasonal Allergies?

-When the pollen count is high, it means there is a lot of pollen in the air.
-Therefore, anyone that is allergic to pollen is likely to experience the negative symptoms associated with the allergy because you’ll get a lot of pollen trapped in your nose from breathing.
+When the pollen count is high, there is a lot of pollen in the air.
+Therefore, anyone who is allergic to pollen is likely to experience allergy symptoms because pollen becomes trapped in the nose while breathing.

 Will Seasonal Allergies Ever Go Away?

-The truth is that there’s still a lot more to learn about seasonal allergies.
+There is still much to learn about seasonal allergies.
 It’s not known why certain people have them and certain people don’t.
-However, having a parent who suffers from these allergies is going to make it much more likely that you will have them.
+However, having a parent who suffers from seasonal allergies makes it much more likely that you will also experience them.

-There have also been studies that show that there are specific genes that are likely to contribute to seasonal allergies, but there is still more research to be done.3
+There have also been studies that show that there are specific genes that are likely to contribute to seasonal allergies, but more research is required.4

 However, while you might suffer from seasonal allergies at a certain point in your life, your immune system’s response to these allergens can weaken over time.
 In fact, you might notice that you don’t experience any symptoms at all at some point.
-The allergies can come and go, but it’s not known why this occurs.
+The allergies can come and go, but researchers are still unsure of why.

-One of the most effective options that you could choose to go with for remedying seasonal allergy symptoms would be getting allergy shots.
-This is typically better for those who suffer from severe symptoms and for those who might already have specific respiratory problems.
+One of the most effective options that you could opt for in order to find seasonal allergy relief are allergy shots.
+These are typically better for those who suffer from severe allergy symptoms or who might already have specific respiratory problems.

-An allergy shot essentially introduces a small quantity of pollen into your body in order to help build up your natural immune system’s response to it.
+An allergy shot introduces a small quantity of pollen into your body to help build up your immune system’s response to it.
 This will allow your body to build up a tolerance and help you deal with the increased pollen count.

-The reason peppermint oil is so effective is due to the cooling effects it can provide and the fact that it has the ability to reduce inflammation throughout your sinuses and throat.
-Another good option would be a combination of ravensara, frankincense, and sandalwood, as this has shown to reduce fatigue and improve sleep in individuals who suffer from perennial allergic rhinitis.4
+Another good option would be a combination of ravensara, frankincense, and sandalwood essential oils, as this has shown to reduce fatigue and improve sleep quality in individuals who suffer from perennial allergic rhinitis.5

-To experience the benefits of aromatherapy, try using a few drops of one of the essential oils mentioned above in a bath or try using them in a room diffuser or personal diffuser like Relieve.
+To experience the benefits of aromatherapy, try using a few drops of one of the essential oils mentioned above in a bath, in a room diffuser, or in a personal diffuser like Relieve.
 Remember: breathe gently into your mouth and out through your nose.
 MONQ should not be inhaled into the lungs.

 Photo credits: AfricaStudio/shutterstock.com, DraganaGordic/shutterstock.com